rykov/resque-delay/README.md

 Requires the resque gem.

-Allows to call .send_later or .delay.method on objects ala DelayedJob
+Allows to call .send_later or .delay.method on objects à la DelayedJob

 Installation